Rice University's Baker Institute for Public Policy: Center for Energy Studies

-China Studies
+China Studies Program

-The Transnational China Project studies contemporary China and the changes that the nation is undergoing.
-The Transnational China project is also working on transcribing public service announcements from various cities in China.
+The China Studies Program examines the landscape of contemporary China.
+The program worked on transcribing public service announcements from various cities in China.
 The transcripts are available at the Center for Digital Scholarship at Fondren Library at Rice University.

-Drug Policy
+Drug Policy Program

-The Drug Policy Program focuses on implications of the War on Drugs and “pursues research and open debate on local and national drug policies based on common sense, driven by human rights interests, and focused on reducing the death, disease, crime. and suffering associated with drug use.”
+The Drug Policy Program focuses on the implications of the war on drugs and “pursues research and open debate on local and national drug policies based on common sense, driven by human rights interests, and focused on reducing the death, disease, crime, and suffering associated with drug use.”

 Center for Health and Biosciences

-The Center for Health and Biosciences (CHB) focuses on developing health policy recommendations.
-It combines researchers from Rice University and the Texas Medical Center, who are intended to address four major research themes: U.S. health care, global health, public health, and the future of medicine.

-Staff include Vivian Ho and Peter Hotez.
+The Center for Health and Biosciences focuses on developing health policy recommendations.
+Researchers from Rice University and the Texas Medical Center address four major research themes: U.S. health care, global health, public health, and the future of medicine.
+Notable staff include Vivian Ho and Peter Hotez.

 International Economics

-The International Economics Program focuses particularly on emerging markets, but also on debt, China's economic growth, and governing the global economy.
+The International Economics Program focuses particularly on emerging markets, but also on debt, China’s economic growth, and governing the global economy.
 Policy recommendations are produced on “how global economic trends are developing, and what policies can optimally address the challenges that arise.”